BlenderBoi/Bonera_Legacy/README.md

 Bonera is an addon that provide a Set of Tool to Help to speed up the tedious part that is in the Manual Rigging Process.
 The addon turned some of the more repetitive operator that sometimes solves using Simple Python script packed into a Toolkit Addon.

-You Can Find Out the Full Feature in [Bonera Documentation](https://boneradocumentation.readthedocs.io/en/latest/index.html)
+You Can Find Out All the Features in [Bonera Documentation](https://boneradocumentation.readthedocs.io/en/latest/index.html)

 [BoneraDemo.webm](https://user-images.githubusercontent.com/79613445/210190272-f980053d-ab10-4adb-bb16-45cc81610f0b.webm)